CHRISTMAS IN JULY AROUND THE WORLD

 Christmas in July Around The World … That’s a Wrap

-I am interested to get feedback from readers about your experiences of Christmas in July.
+I am interested to get feedback from readers about your experiences with Christmas in July.

 Have you experienced it anywhere other than in the countries mentioned?